dustgalactic/dustgalactic.github.io/_posts/2025-11-29-imposter-syndrome.md

 - always overpreparing
 {% endhighlight %}

 As a profession, technical writing has a natural inclination towards imposter syndrome.
 It's hard to measure your impact.
 Sales folks have quantitative KPIs, product folks track engagement and revenue coming through their product, marketing folks monitor views and clicks.
 Technical writers?
 Nah.
-There's this long-standing discussion: how do you interpret the amount of time people spend on a given page?
+It's messy and complicated.
+For example, there's this long-standing discussion: how do you interpret the amount of time people spend on a given page?
 - If people spend **too little time** on a page, it's bad because it means:
   - They couldn't find anything useful to them.
   - The title or navigation is confusing, and this page doesn't cover the topic they were looking for.